bcmichael/RNMR-Docs/docs/command/full_command.md

 Category: Data Analysis

-Format: `XVAL` ixval
+Format: `XVAL` ind

+Default: current_cursor_position

-Default : 	        current_cursor_position Description:
+Description:
-`XVAL` returns the time or frequency value of the specified point number (index value).
-This command may be used with `IXVAL`, which returns a point number given the time or frequency value, to locate and examine data points in a buffer one by one within a specific time or frequency range.  `XVAL` returns a value using the time or frequency scale of the visible processing buffer (buffer 1).  `XVAL` takes one parameter, "ixval", which is the point number to be converted to a time or frequency value.
-If "ixval" is not specified on the command line, RNMR will prompt for an index value with the current cursor 1 position in buffer 1 as the default.
-If the current cursor position is "\*", then the default for "ixval" is the time or frequency of the leftmost data point.
-If the requested value of "ixval" is negative, or if "ixval" is "\*", `XVAL` will return the value of data point 1.
-Similarly, if "ixval" is larger than the buffer size, `XVAL` will return the time or frequency value of the rightmost data point. `XVAL` does not accept noninteger "ixval" arguments.
-The time or frequency value corresponding to the point number "ixval" is reported to the user as an informational message.
-Note that "ixval" need not lie within the current display limits, as set and displayed by the `LIM` command.
+`XVAL` converts a point index into a position in the current units of the visible processing buffer.
+If no point index is specified RNMR will prompt for it with the current cursor position as a default.
+If the specified point is outside of the actual data in the visible processing buffer `XVAL` will return the position of the closest point (the leftmost or rightmost point).
+The converted value is printed as an informational message.

 # Z
 ---